dylanmc/CryptoBook/src/4_FilesAndCiphers.md

 to stop!"
 That's right, we haven't, but let's give it a try anyway.
-First, copy your `caesar.cry` into a new file called `viginere.cry` (because we'd like to reuse a lot of the code in `caesar.cry`, and I promised you wouldn't have to type it in again.
+First, copy your `caesar.cry` into a new file called `viginere.cry` (because we'd like to reuse a lot of the code in `caesar.cry`, and I promised you wouldn't have to type it in again).
 Second, add the above definition of `expandKey` to the end of your `viginere.cry`  Finally, start up Cryptol: